-Our vision is to be a privately owned and constructed general cargo railroad that improves connectivity, stimulates economic development for the U.S., Canada and First Peoples, and provides a reliable low carbon supply chain between North America and the world.
+Our vision is to be a privately owned and constructed general cargo railroad that improves connectivity, stimulates economic development for the U.S., Canada and Indigenous Peoples, and provides a reliable low carbon supply chain between North America and the world.

 It is our mission to design, build and operate a modern railway that links Alaska and Northern Canada.
-Working alongside all stakeholders, from First Peoples communities to local governments we will create a new gateway for trade, transportation and economic growth within and across our borders.
+Working alongside all stakeholders, from Indigenous Peoples communities to local governments we will create a new gateway for trade, transportation and economic growth within and across our borders.

 MESSAGE FROM THE FOUNDER

-A2A Rail was formed in 2015 to create a powerhouse of knowledge in railway operations and construction, infrastructure financing, and First Peoples engagement and relations, to actualize this project and be a long-term partner in the U.S. and Canada.
+A2A Rail was formed in 2015 to create a powerhouse of knowledge in railway operations and construction, infrastructure financing, and Indigenous Peoples engagement and relations, to actualize this project and be a long-term partner in the U.S. and Canada.
 This project enables unprecedented economic opportunities for all stakeholders involved and provides critical infrastructure for millions of people in North America.

 - Sean McCoshen, Chairman & Founder

 Sean McCoshen, BA, LLB